opencollab/arpack-ng/README.md

     $ make install
    builds everything including examples and parallel support (with MPI).

+On mac OS, with GNU compilers, you may need to customize options:

+    $ LIBS="-framework Accelerate" FFLAGS="-ff2c -fno-second-underscore" FCFLAGS="-ff2c -fno-second-underscore" ./configure

 To build with code coverage:

     $ mkdir build